 Sage Estimating is part of the Sage Construction Suite and is geared towards enterprise high-volume estimating.
 It is fully integrated with Sage 300 and Sage 100 and offers cost modeling, bid comparisons, and historical estimate tracking.

-It is highly scalable and used by large organizations on civil, infrastructure, and high-rise work.
+This tool is highly scalable and used by large organizations for civil, infrastructure, and high-rise work.
 It does require training and integration support.

 Estimated Costs: Personalized estimate, typically $10,000